-Exploitation is rife.
-Our cleaning clients are frequently engaged in sham arrangements and routinely underpaid.
-One fifth have suffered a workplace injury and one in six workers complained of discrimination or bullying.
-Clients were paid as little as \$13 an hour, and some received no income at all.
-Some clients had been forced to pay for "training" and then left out of pocket and without a job.
+Although we cannot comment on the extent of on-demand work in Victoria, in our experience, exploitation is rife.
+Our clients are frequently engaged in sham arrangements and routinely underpaid or not paid at all.
+Of our cleaning clients, one fifth have suffered a workplace injury and one in six workers complained of discrimination or bullying.
+Clients were paid as little as \$6 an hour, and some received no income at all.
+Some clients had been forced to pay for "training" or modifications to their property, and were then left out of pocket and without a decent job.
+Work is insecure and frequently unsafe, and workers rarely receive superannuation or access to WorkCover when they are injured.